History, tourist information, and nearby accommodation

 The north wing had to be pulled down before it collapsed, but the rest of the castle is essentially as it was built.
 The original main entrance is to the left as you face the castle, with the marriage escutcheon of James Menzies and Barbara Stewart over the door, dated 1571.

 High above the 1840 main entrance is a royal coat of arms to Mary, Queen of Scots.
 Behind the castle are the original walled gardens, now in the process of being restored.

-The castle is centred on a central block with corner towers at diagonally oposite ends.
-The visitor tour begins with the 16th century kitchens, with its original cooking hearths, slops sink, and baking oven.
-Off the kitchen is a larder, but its the first larder I've ever seen with gunports built into the wall!
+The castle is centred on a central block with corner towers at diagonally opposite ends.
+The visitor tour begins with the 16th-century kitchens, with its original cooking hearths, slops sink, and baking oven.
+Off the kitchen is a larder, but it is the first larder I've ever seen with gunports built into the wall!
 There are more gunports in the storerooms and passage; a clear indicator that the Menzies were expecting trouble and were determined to be prepared for it.

 Prince Charlie's Room

-Castle Menzies is a fascinating place to visit; it is exciting to see an historic house in the process of restoration, seeing the original 16th century house gradually revealed.
+Castle Menzies is a fascinating place to visit; it is exciting to see a historic house in the process of restoration, seeing the original 16th-century house gradually revealed.
 The location is wonderful, and the castle is well worth exploring.

 About Castle Menzies

 Location: 1.5 miles west of Aberfeldy, off the B846.
 Parking outside the castle entrance.

 Website: Castle Menzies